onflow/docs/docs/evm/ethereum-vs-flow-evm.md

 ### EVM equivalency

-Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates.
-This means anything that can run on Ethereum after the Shanghai fork can run on Flow EVM.
-This means many useful EIPs such as [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014), [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), … are supported automatically.
+Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates (e.g. Execution layer changes planned for the Ethereum Prague update).
+This means anything that can run on Ethereum after the Cancun upgrade can run on Flow EVM.
+This means many useful EIPs such as [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014), [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), [EIP-5656](https://eips.ethereum.org/EIPS/eip-5656), [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780), … are supported automatically.

 Yet a small set of differences between EVM on Flow and Ethereum might be seen (mostly of the nature of extension) for two reasons: